 NACUBO Code An expense classification that was established and defined by the National Association of College and University Business Officers (NACUBO) to improve comparability of data among institutions of higher education.
 The NACUBO codes classify the major functions of university activity.

 National Security Decision Directive 189 The concept of “fundamental research” was established by National Security Decision Directive 189 (http://www.fas.org/irp/offdocs/nsdd/nsdd-189.htm), which established a national policy with regard to how such research should be treated for purposes of the various export control regimes.

 No-Cost Extension (NCE) Provides for an additional period of performance to accomplish project goals.
 May be handled internally via Federal Standards Research Terms & Conditions in certain circumstances or sought externally from the sponsor.

-Non-Disclosure Agreement An NDA is an agreement between two or more parties which describes knowledge the parties would like to share with each other for a defined purpose and agree to not disclose information covered by the agreement.
+Non-Disclosure Agreement An NDA is an agreement between two or more parties which describes knowledge the parties would like to share with each other for a defined purpose and agree to not disclose information covered by the agreement for a specific period of time.
 NDAs are also known as Proprietary Information Agreements (PIAs), Confidential Disclosure Agreements (CDAs).

 NSF Survey Codes The National Science Foundation survey is the primary source of information on separately budgeted research and development expenditures by academic institutions in the United States and outlying areas.
 The survey collects information on R&D expenditures by academic field as well as by source of funds.